 One of my favorite musicians once admitted to sabotaging relationships because it kept things fresh, and helped him write better music.
-I never understood it with real people, but the idea is perfect for not-so-real people.
+I never felt that was a good idea for real people, but for fictional characters, it may be perfect.

 Which is more gripping for the plot?

 - A hero walks down the street, and some ruffians come at him.
 They fight.
 The hero could win or lose here.

 - The same hero walks past some ruffians who look mean, but mostly ignore him.
 At the end of the street, he turns the corner and takes a board to the face.
 That’s when the ruffians show up to clean out his pockets.

 Take away the violent option for a minute.

 Let’s say you have two detectives; they’re partners.
 They’re in the car on a stakeout, and one guy brought along a tuna sandwich.
 Detective #2 loses his mind because of the smell.
 Detective #1 had no idea it was going to be an issue at all, but suddenly he’s in a conflict.

 Sometimes it’s the most mundane of things that trip people up.
 It could be as simple as a misdialed number on a phone, a misspoken word, or a tuna sandwich in a break room*.